-II.23 SCORING FORMULA (14.5 AND 14.6, Policies Section II (a) and (b))
+II.22 SCORING FORMULA (14.5, Policies Section II (a))

-The event will be scored using Proportional (14.5) scoring
+The Event will be scored using Proportional (14.5) scoring.

-II.24 2D / 3D SCORING ALTITUDES
+II.23 2D / 3D SCORING ALTITUDES

-The separation altitude between 2D and 3D scoring is 1200' MSL.
+The separation altitude between 2D and 3D scoring is 1,200' MSL.
 When goals or targets on the ground are used, results based on track points will be the:

-- 3D-distance to the point at the separation altitude above the goal/target if the track point is above the separation altitude - 2D-distance to the goal/target if the track point/electronic mark is at or below the separation altitude.
+- 3D-distance to the point at the separation altitude above the goal/target if the track point or electronic mark is above the separation altitude. - 2D-distance to the goal/target if the track point or electronic mark is at or below the separation altitude.

-When goals/targets above the ground are used, results based on track points will be 3D-distance
+When goals/targets above the ground are used, results based on track point or electronic mark will be 3D-distance.

-II.25 COMPETITION STRUCTURE (6.1)
+II.24 COMPETITION STRUCTURE (6.1)